Why you have to “Pay to Play” on Facebook & Instagram

 “Create a Facebook ad budget as a priority.
 Start building your audience while prices are still relatively low.”

 Your budget doesn’t have to be enormous.
-It depends entirely on the number of people you want to reach.
-You can see an estimation of this figure before you publish your ad so you can adjust your budget accordingly.
+It depends entirely on how many people you want to reach.
+You can see an estimation of this figure before you publish your ad, so you can adjust your budget accordingly.
 Naturally, the more people you aim to reach, the more expensive your ad will be.
-You will never be able to reach 100 percent of your target audience because the cost of your ad multiplies seemingly exponentially as you increase the reach.
-So it’s essential to stick to an affordable budget.

 hoole blog Facebook marketing real estate social media marketing